purescript-deprecated/purescript-math/README.md

 sqrt2 :: Number
 ```

-Square root of 2, approximately 1.414.
+The square root of two, around 1.41421.